-Cane Fu: That cresent-hooked cane of his isn't just his most reliable tool; it's also his primary weapon.
-And he knows how to use it.
+Cane Fu: That crescent-hooked cane of his isn't just his most reliable tool; it's also his primary weapon, and he knows how to use it.

 Family Honor: The Cooper lineage is a line of honorable thieves, and Sly intends to preserve that aspect.

 Hard Light: In a sense.
 Sly's father somehow managed to create a modified railwalk/slide that allowed him to do so on laser beams as if they were solid rails.
 Sly was quite surprised by this.
-Became a Chekhov's Skill as this technique was used again in the fight with Ms. Decibel one game later (however, none of the other laser beams in the game can be walked on).
+This becomes a Chekhov's Skill as it's used again in the fight with Ms. Decibel one game later (however, none of the other laser beams in the game can be walked on).

 It's Personal: In Sly 4, Sly says this verbatim when the gang learns of Penelope's betrayal.
-It's one thing to betray their trust and friendship, but her betraying Bentley's heart was crossing the line.
-No one does that to his friends and gets away with it.
+It's one thing to betray their trust and friendship, but she crossed the line by betraying Bentley's heart.

 I Uh You Too: A double-whammy exchange at the end of Thieves in Time:

 Kiss of Distraction: Sly is quite fond of these, using them on Carmelita.
-First in the first game's ending where he kissed Carmelita, while at the same time cuffing her to the railing to prevent her from following him.
-Second time in the special "Timing is Everything" short when Carmelita had Sly at point-blank gunpoint, then he takes her by surprise and kisses her before escaping.
+First in the first game's ending where he kisses Carmelita, while at the same time cuffing her to the railing to prevent her from following him.
+Second time in the special "Timing is Everything" short when Carmelita has Sly at point-blank gunpoint, then he takes her by surprise and kisses her before escaping.

 Nice Hat: In the first game, you can even make it into a bomb!

-Nice Job Breaking It, Hero: Near the end of Sly 2, he attempts to stop Arpeggio and Neyla from reassembling Clockwerk by reversing the polarity on the magnetic fields they are using to do so in the hopes that Clockwerk would be pulled apart.
+Nice Job Breaking It, Hero: Near the end of Sly 2, he attempts to stop Clockwerk's reassembly by reversing the polarity on the magnetic fields they are using to do so in the hopes that Clockwerk will be pulled apart.
 Instead, he only ends up locking the Clockwerk parts together.